 Before you get anyone living in your property, it’s strongly advised that you take out landlord insurance.
 You aren’t actually legally required to take out landlord insurance, however mortgage lenders will usually insist that you have cover before they give you the go-ahead to take on tenants.

-Landlord insurance will ensure that you are covered against many different eventualities that can be worrying for a landlord, such as malicious and accidental damage, loss of rent and unoccupied properties.
+Landlord insurance will ensure that you are covered against many different eventualities that can be worrying for a landlord, such as malicious and accidental damage, loss of rent, and unoccupied properties.
+You can follow here to learn how seeking help from a public adjuster can help you with your insurance claims.
 Make sure you compare landlord insurance to ensure that you are getting the best policy available to you at the best price.
 As a first time landlord, you’ll need good cover more than ever.

 Collect your rent